 Whether you’re starting a new venture or you have an established business, this card gives you an injection of cash right back into your business every time you use it.

-You’ll earn 2% cash back on every dollar you spend, plus you’ll get a one-time $500 bonus after you spend $4,500 in the first three months.
-And if you have employees, you can give them a card for free, and their purchases will also net you rewards.
+You’ll earn 2% cash back on every dollar you spend, plus you’ll earn a one-time $500 cash bonus when you spend $4,500 in the first 3 months.
+This card offers free employee cards, which also earn unlimited 2% cash back on all purchases.

 The card has a $95 annual fee, but it’s waived the first year.